gvwilson/sdxjs/debugger/index.md

 {% include figure id='debugger-initialization' img='figures/initialization.svg' alt='Initializing mutually-depending objects' cap='Two-step initialization of mutually-dependent objects.' %}

 To run the program,
-we create a debugger object and pass it in:
+we create a debugger object and pass it to the VM's constructor:

 {% include file file='run-debugger.js' %}

-A simple debugger just traces statements as they run:
+A simple debugger just traces interesting statements as they run:

 {% include file file='debugger-trace.js' %}

-Let's try it on a smaller program than our filtering example:
+Let's try it on a program that adds the numbers in an array:

 {% include file file='sum-source-map.json' %}
 {% include file file='sum-source-map-trace.out' %}

 ## How can we make the debugger interactive?

-The next step is to make the debugger interactive.
+What we have built so far is an always-on `print` statement.
-We will use [`prompt-sync`][node-prompt-sync] to manage user input, and will accept a simple set of commands:
+To turn it into an interactive debugger, we will use the [`prompt-sync`][node-prompt-sync] module to manage user input with the following set of commands:

 -   `?` or `help` to list commands.